Table of Contents

 With access to the maintainer token for a package, a new version can easily be published that includes a targeted weakness ready to be exploited.
 Such attacks often keep all the original functionality of the original package as it makes it backward compatible and more difficult to detect.
 With the widespread reuse of npm packages, a compromised account can impact many users around the world.

 One way to get access to a legitimate package, is to exploit the fact that many package maintainers are not securing their credentials, creating strong passwords or using two factor authentication with npmjs.
+This was the case with the account takeover attacks in the popular npm packages ua-parser, coa and rc.

 Traditional social engineering is also used, where malicious developers initially contribute to the code base, but once they are added as maintainers, they add malicious code and publish new versions or even remove the original maintainer (which is referred to as account takeover).